Terms of Engagement

 Unless otherwise stated all fees are plus GST.

-Out of pocket expenses such as search and registration fees, valuation fees, tolls, faxes and photocopying will be charged extra.
+Out of pocket expenses such as search and registration fees, LIM reports, valuation fees, tolls and mobile charges, faxes and photocopying will be charged extra.

 We will provide for you an estimate upon request.
 If that estimate is likely to be exceeded we shall let you know.